On this public parcel of land with water rights — in the City of Roseville, California — industrial development would jeopardize Quality of Life

 Roseville City Council

-ROSEVILLE COUNCIL COMMUNICATION | Meeting Date: 11/17/2021 Staff recommends that the City Council adopt a resolution authorizing the City Manager to execute a First Amendment to Option and Purchase and Sale Agreement with PDC Sacramento LPIV, LLC for property located at 6382 Phillip Road.
-According to this initial extension, the…
+The Roseville City Council adopted Resolution No. 21-461 authorizing the City Manager to execute the First Amendment to the Option and Purchase and Sale Agreement with PDC Sacramento LPIV, LLC for the City-owned property at 6382 Phillip Road.

 2022 October 19